Richard Kimball (politician)

 Richard Kimball is an American politician who is the founder and president emeritus of the nonprofit voter education organization Vote Smart.

 Early life

 Kimball was born in Tucson, Arizona, in 1946.
+He was the third son of Maxine and Bill Kimball.
+His father served as the Majority Leader in the Arizona State Senate and was a candidate for Governor of Arizona in 1954.
 Kimball attended the University of Arizona where he studied political science.
 He was a staff assistant to Congressman Morris Udall and worked as a press secretary for Senators Walter Mondale and Daniel Moynihan.

 Political career

 In 1978, Kimball was elected to represent an area of Phoenix in the Arizona Senate.
-In the 1982 general election, Kimball was elected to a six year term on the Arizona Corporation Commission for a six year term.
+In the 1982 general election, Kimball was elected to a six-year term on the Arizona Corporation Commission.
 In January 1984, his fellow commission members elected him the chairman of the board.
 In September 1985, Kimball resigned from his position as a member of the commission.
 Governor Bruce Babbitt appointed Sharon Megdal, a member of the University of Arizona's economics faculty, to the seat.